feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "7234ef30-7060-4b89-884c-5d123ca8e3ef"
+#> [1] "7cc76f4c-04a0-409e-8028-2e0f6e4cd110"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a stylish winter look."
+#> [1] "Layer the blue Calvin Klein shirt with a neutral or navy blazer or sweater, add a scarf that ties in both blue and pink tones, and finish with classic shoes for a polished winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "03e0dde5-43f3-451a-988e-c0b2d350519d"
+#> [1] "7815340c-e1de-41a6-9892-cc214ddb31dc"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored sweater or blazer and stylish footwear for a chic winter look."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or sweater and complement with brown or black shoes to create a stylish winter look."
 #>
 #>
 #>
 #> $chosen_response
-#> Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like
+#> Layer the blue Calvin Klein shirt with a neutral or navy blazer or sweater, add
-#> grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a
+#> a scarf that ties in both blue and pink tones, and finish with classic shoes
-#> stylish winter look.
+#> for a polished winter look.
 ```

 ## Code of Conduct